At every stage of life, there is always learning.

 This happens because my endocrine system is imbalanced.

-I am working on healing it.
+I am currently working on healing it.

 Some days are worse than others.
 On some days, it’s simply a light dampness; on other days, the sweating is so intense that I am literally unable to type on my laptop because I fear that such a steady flow of liquid will break the machine.